Total Gym Fit vs XLS: Which is Right for You?

 The AbCrunch attachment is particularly noteworthy as it is one of Total Gym’s most popular attachments and is sold separately for around $160 (which accounts for a hefty chunk of the price difference between the two Total Gym models).

 Overall, there are a few differences in the attachments that you get.
-They are mostly small tweaks with the versions on the FIT being better in all cases, The biggest difference is the inclusion of the extra AbCrunch attachment with the FIT as this opens up an expanded range of ab exercises.
+They are mostly small tweaks with the versions on the FIT being better in all cases.

 Total Gym Fit vs Total Gym XLS: Weight limit